What to Pack – The Travel Packing List

 To charge all of these items you need one (or two) Universal Plug Adapter with USB Ports.
 This allows you to not only keep your computer and batteries charged, but you can also charge any devices (such as smartphones) that you bring with you.

 Other travel items include a Silk Inner Sheet that is easily worth their weight.
 Not only are they comfortable and add warmth, but they are very useful if unsure of the cleanliness of the sheets where you are sleeping.
-A Travel Pillow is handy for both bedroom and long journeys – my current is a travel pillow from Go Travel.
+A Travel Pillow is handy for both bedroom and long journeys – my current one is a travel pillow from Go Travel.

-Having a well-packed Medical Kit is vital and mine includes two types of medication for diarrhoea (one “stopper” and one antibiotic), a general antibiotic, paracetamol, sore throat gargle, antiseptic cream and bandages.
+Having a well-packed Medical Kit is vital, and mine includes two types of medication for diarrhoea (one “stopper” and one antibiotic), a general antibiotic, paracetamol, sore throat gargle, antiseptic cream and bandages.
 I always carry a Doctor’s Certificate explaining all the medication in my medical kit just in case questions are asked at customs or elsewhere.

-I bring a small collection of solitaire Games, with my favourites being Onirim and Friday.
+I bring a small collection of solitaire games, with my favourites being Onirim and Friday.
 These are very welcome when waiting at airports, on long train or plane journeys or for whiling away time in my hotel room.
-For two player games, it’s hard to beat Ingenious (Travel Edition), Lost Cities and Straw.
+For two-player games, it’s hard to beat Ingenious (Travel Edition), Lost Cities and Straw.
 All of these games (except for Ingenious) are small and easy to carry.

-Also, I sometimes bring Travel Guidebooks but this depends on the destination.
-If heading to a place I’m familiar with I won’t bring anything.
+Also, I sometimes bring Travel Guidebooks, but this depends on the destination.
+If heading to a place, I’m familiar with I won’t bring anything.
 If heading to somewhere new then I’ll usually bring a guidebook, especially if I think language is going to be a major barrier.
 Due to often taking The Road Less Travelled, the guide books I usually use now are those published by Bradt Guides.

 Finally, I try to pack Scented Toilet Paper, not only is it important for emergencies, but it keeps my backpack smelling fresh.